hannobraun/stack-assembly/README.md

 So far, I carefully avoided mentioning the possibility of anything going wrong.
 And yet we've seen multiple examples that could.

-For example, what happens if an identifier in our code means nothing to the language?
+For example, what happens if we have an identifier in our code that means nothing to the language?
 Or what if an operator has more inputs than we currently have values on the stack?

 Those and all similar error conditions trigger an _effect_.
 Effects pause the evaluation of a script.
-Each effect has a type, which depends on what triggered it, making it possible to distinguish between them.
+Each effect has a type, depending on what triggered it, making it possible to distinguish between them.

 Not every effect originates from an error though.
 They can trigger as a regular part of evaluation, which may even resume afterwards.
 But we'll learn about that later.
 For now, we just need to understand that an error condition triggers an effect, which then pauses the evaluation.